90+ Natural Food Dye Alternatives for Sensory Activities

 If you’d like to produce a pretty pink hue without using artificial ingredients, here are the best dye-free alternatives you can try:

-Natural Substitutes for Red Food Colouring
+Natural Substitutes for Red Food Coloring

 Picture of whole beets.